—–BEGIN PGP SIGNED MESSAGE—–

 4.1 Incident types and support level

-RCTS CERT handles all types of security incidents, and has adopted the
+CSIRT FCT handles all types of security incidents, and has adopted the

 Portuguese National CSIRT Network Taxonomy, available at: